macrespo42/macrespo42/README.md

 ## I'm student at 42 Paris, studying computer sciences and web development

-- 🔭 I'm currently working on implementing a multilayer perceptron model from scratch
+- 🔭 I'm currently working on building a tetris battle royal
-- 🌱 I'm currently learning Golang
+- 🌱 I'm currently learning Golang and reactjs
 - 🥅 2024 goals: Complete the RNCP 7 degree

 ### Connect with me